Apple introduces iOS 11

 Apple-Liveblog0516

 When it comes to Apple Pay, you can now send money to other Apple Pay users — think Venmo or Square Cash.
 It’s built into iMessage when you want to send money.
 And if you receive money, you get an Apple Pay Cash card with a balance.
-You can send this money again or withdraw it to your bank.
+You can spend this money using Apple Pay, send this money again or withdraw it to your bank account.

 Siri is one of the big new updates in iOS 11.
 Siri is used by 375 million devices every month.
 With iOS 11, the voice sounds more natural with better inflections.
 You can now ask for translations using Siri — Chinese, French, German, Italian and English get translation first.

-And Siri is getting better at understand the context, your interests and more.
-Apple calls this “Siri intelligence.”
-And it’s not limited to Siri.
-When somebody asks you “how far are you?”, iOS will look at your calendar to see where you’re supposed to go and suggest the answer.
+And Siri is getting better at understanding the context, your interests and more.
+Apple calls this “Siri intelligence” and it affects the entire operating system.
+When somebody asks you “how far are you?”, iOS will look at your calendar to see where you’re supposed to go and suggest the answer in Messages.
 If you’ve been looking at Iceland travel tips, it’ll add Reykjavik to your autocorrect dictionary, suggest news stories about Iceland in the News app and more.

 -